janus-idp/backstage-showcase/showcase-docs/audit-log.md

 **NOTE**

-If no directory exists in the specified path, the directory will be automatically generated
+The specified directory will be created automatically if it does not exist.

 ---

 By default, the audit log files will be in the following format: `redhat-developer-hub-audit-%DATE%.log` where `%DATE%` is the format specified in [`auditLog.rotate.dateFormat`](#configuring-the-file-rotation-frequency).

-You can customize it by setting your custom file format:
+To customize the log file name format, use:

 ```yaml
 auditLog: